Skip to main content

 Some applications may only require freeze or pre-exec rules.
 If you want to add multiple instructions to a rule, you can add sub-rules.
 For example, while backing up an Elasticsearch application, you can add a sub-rule for a health check along with freeze operation.

-To create a rule for backup, execute the following steps:
+To create a pre-exec rule for backup, execute the following steps:

 1. Login and access Portworx Backup home page.

-2. At the bottom of left navigation pane, click Settings > Rules.
+2. In the left navigation pane, click Rules.

-4. Build your rule by populating the following fields:
+4. In the Create Rules page, build your rule by populating the following fields:

-• Pod selector: enter any label selectors based on your pod’s labels.
-For example, app = postgres uses the app label to select pods running postgres.
-Use any of the equality-based selector operators
+2. Pod selector: enter any label selectors based on your pod’s labels.
+For example, app=postgres uses the app label to select pods running postgres.
+Use any of the equality-based selector operators.
+Make sure that there is no space before or after = sign here.

 For more information on labeling guidelines, refer to labeling guidelines.